RevoU-FSSE-2/week-14-RPrasetyoB/README.md

 npm run test
 ```

-## If you want see presetage of unit testing coverage
+## If you want see precentage of unit testing coverage
 ```
 npx jest --coverage
 ```